Hiccup246/custom-sound-board/README.md

 <br>

 ## 🔮 Future Additions
-- Optimise lighthouse mobile score
 - Add functionality to track the most used clips
 - Add the ability to filter cards by most used
-- Think about the colour of the sound clip buttons after clicked
+- Optimise lighthouse mobile score